 Philadelphia

 For an essential American experience, travel 17 hours on Amtrak to Philadelphia to see the Liberty Bell and Independence Hall, where the Founding Fathers established the Declaration of Independence and the Constitution.
-Other top things to do include eating a cheesesteak, exploring the waterfront and climbing the steps at the art museum, made famous by the Rocky movies.
-A hop-on-off sightseeing trolley, bikeshare rentals and a variety of tours are great ways to see the sights.
+Other top things to do include eating a cheesesteak, exploring A hop-on-off sightseeing trolley, bikeshare rentals and a variety of tours are great ways to see the sights.

 New York City

-New York City, like New Orleans, is the end-of-the-line on the Crescent.
-You’ll arrive around dinnertime in Penn Station’s new train hall, which has connections to the MTA subway and is in walking distance of the Empire State Building and Times Square.
+New York City is the end-of-the-line on the Crescent.
+You’ll arrive at Penn Station in Midtown Manhattan, which has connections to the MTA subway and is in walking distance of the Empire State Building and Times Square.
 Keep in mind that you’ll want to stay at least two nights in Manhattan or the surrounding area if you plan to go to a Broadway show — get tickets on your second day in the city.
 Travel time is about 18.5 hours to and from Atlanta.

 More Information